Computing Isomorphisms between Products of Supersingular Elliptic Curves: Tools

 Let $b^{(1)}, \ldots, b^{(16)}\in\Z^{20}$ be a $\Z$-basis of the solutions of this system.
 Then, writing $b^{(i)} = (x^{(i)}_0,\ldots, x^{(i)}_3,y^{(i)}_{00},\ldots, y^{(i)}_{33})$, we compute a basis $a^{(1)}, \ldots, a^{(3)}$ of the lattice generated by $\{(x^{(i)}_0, \ldots, x^{(i)}_3)\}_{1\leq i\leq 16}$.
 Finally, writing $a^{(j)}=(a^{(j)}_0,\ldots, a^{(j)}_3)$, the set $\{\sum_{0\leq i\leq 3} a^{(j)}_i v_i\}_{0\leq j\leq 3}$ is a $\Z$-basis for $J$.

-\begin{prop} With the same notation as in Problem~\ref{pb:int_ideal_div}, let $\gamma$ be the maximum of the numerators and denominators of the coefficients of the elements in the bases of $\mO[1], \mO[2], I$, when written in the canonical basis $1, i, j, ij$ of $\B$.
+\begin{prop} With the same notation as in Problem~\ref{pb:int_ideal_div}, let $\gamma$ be the maximum absolute value of the numerators and denominators of the coefficients of the elements in the bases of $\mO[1], \mO[2], I$, when written in the canonical basis $1, i, j, ij$ of $\B$.
 Then a $\Z$-basis of $J$ (written in the basis $1,i,j,ij$) can be computed in quasi-linear complexity $\widetilde O(\log\gamma)$. \end{prop}

-\begin{proof} A $\Z$-basis for $J$ is obtained via linear algebra over the integers from the input $\Z$-bases.
+\begin{proof} A $\Z$-basis for $J$ is obtained via linear algebra over $\Z$ from the input $\Z$-bases.
 It can be computed via a sequence of Hermite Normal Forms of matrices with dimensions bounded above by a constant.
-Our proposition follows from the fact that the Hermite Normal Form of a nonzero matrix $(A_{ij})$ with integer entries can be computed with complexity quasi-linear in $\max_{ij}(\log\lvert A_{ij}\rvert)$, see~\cite[Chap.~6]{storjohann2000algorithms}. \end{proof}
+Our proposition follows from the fact that the Hermite Normal Form of a nonzero matrix $(A_{ij})$ can be computed with complexity quasi-linear in $\max_{ij}(\log\lvert A_{ij}\rvert)$, see~\cite[Chap.~6]{storjohann2000algorithms}. \end{proof}

 \begin{remq} The reduction in Remark~\ref{remq:unicity_int_ideal_div} shows that Problem~\ref{pb:div_prin} can also be solved in quasi-linear complexity. \end{remq}